 If you want to shave your forearms, all you need to know are a few simple shaving techniques.
 If the hair on your arms is really thick, you should trim it before shaving.
 Next, soften the hair and skin by soaking your arms in warm water.
 After that, apply an alcohol-free shaving gel or cream -- alcohol can dry out your skin and cause irritation.
 When you're ready to begin shaving, make sure you have a clean, sharp blade and go with the grain of the hair instead of against it [source: Mayo Clinic].
 While shaving, don't push too hard with the razor and don't shave the same area too many times because this can cause irritation [source: WebMD].
 When you're finished, rinse your arms with warm water and apply an alcohol-free moisturizer.

 Although this process is simple, you should still be cautious when shaving your forearms because nicks and cuts are a common side effect of shaving.
 Many important blood vessels run along your underarm, so be careful shaving if your hair grows there.
 By using these simple techniques, being careful and taking your time, you'll reduce your risk of skin irritation and have smooth, silky forearms.
-Check out the links on the next page for more information on shaving.
+Check out the links below for more information on shaving.